sbg/Mitty/Readme.md

 ### Data note

 The BED files and other small data files used in this example are found under examples/reads in the source distribution.
-The examples assume that the commands are being run from inside this directory.
+The examples assume that the commands are being run from inside this directory and the hg19 fasta is available in a directory called `~/Data/human_g1k_v37_decoy.fasta` which also carries the index for the fasta.
 The commands are found in the `run.sh`

 ### VCF